NoEndsNoGains/End-Of-Conflict/Front-Matters.md

 The question isn't whether you're in it.
 It's *how*.

+Here is one of the *how* we did not hear yet.

+And the calcified story.
+The wound must be forgotten—if you remembered it, you could forgive it.
+So the wound disappears but the war remains.
+We are Montagues.
+They are Capulets.
+We are from Gaza.
+They are from Sderot.
+We are Serb.
+They are Croat.
+We are Tutsi.
+They are Hutu.
+Ask why and the answers aren't memories—they're inheritance.
+The feud becomes gravity.
+The feud gives you purpose.
+The feud is the family.
+To end it would be treason against the dead.
+Oh I hear you already: you speak in your native language but I hear you laud and clear:

+You tell me:

+- "You know shit".

+I wishper:

+- "Funny."

 And then there's the biggest monster.
 The one we don't even recognise as a story.

 Being right.